The fear was that things would turn ugly, that the mutual dislike between the Heat and the New York Knicks would spill over into a brawl Friday night.

 They fought, all right.
 The Knicks fought for their lives, and the Heat fought off boredom in punching out a 94-79 win at Miami Arena in Game 1 of this first-round best-of-five playoff series.

-The Heat, which eliminated the Knicks from the playoffs last season, will try to take a 2-0 lead Sunday afternoon when the teams meet here in Game 2.
+The Heat, which eliminated the Knicks from the playoffs last season, will try to take a 2-0 lead Sunday afternoon when the teams meet here.

-"We obviously got off to a great, great start," said Heat coach Pat Riley, whose team led by as many as 21 points in the first half before New York rallied to within eight in the final quarter.
+"We obviously got off to a great, great start," said Heat coach Pat Riley, whose team led by as many as 21 points in the first half.
 "They made a great push at us, but we stayed the course."

-Miami guard Tim Hardaway, who buried New York with a 38-point performance in Game 7 of the Eastern Conference semifinals a year ago, put the Knicks on their collective backs in this opener.
+Miami guard Tim Hardaway, who buried New York with 38 points in Game 7 of the Eastern Conference semifinals a year ago, put the Knicks on their collective backs in this opener.
 Hardaway, often left open when the Knicks double-teamed, scored 34 points, 24 in the first half when the Heat led big.

-He got to New York mostly from the outside, where the Heat unleashed a hail of three-point baskets.
-Hardaway hit six of the Heat's 11 three-pointers.
-The Heat, in fact, shot 42.3 percent from three-point land, which was better than its overall shooting from the floor (39.7 percent).
+He got to New York mostly from the outside, where the Heat unleashed three-point baskets.
+Hardaway made six of the Heat's 11 three-pointers.
+The Heat, in fact, shot 42.3 percent on three-point attempts, which was better than its overall shooting from the floor (39.7 percent).

-Just about everything the Heat did Friday was impressive _ except for New York's third-quarter rally.
-Lest anyone forget, this was the same Heat team that came into the post-season dragging noticeably.
-Miami had lost five of its last seven regular-season games, including the last three in a row.
+Just about everything the Heat did was impressive _ except for New York's third-quarter rally.
+Lest anyone forget, this was the Heat team that came into the post-season dragging noticeably.
+Miami lost five of its last seven regular-season games, including the last three.